 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) stated that registered nurse employment was expected to grow at a rate of 19% from 2012 to 2022, which far outpaces the average growth rate (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) stated that registered nurse employment was expected to grow at a rate of 16% from 2014 to 2024 (www.bls.gov).
 An increase in outpatient services and continually advancing technology will aid in the growth of RNs in the industry.